 Raise The Woof was a success!!

 Thank you to all of those who purchased a ticket and made a donation to support our fundraiser.
-We are currently gathering all of the proceeds given and will come up with a total soon!
+This has been one of the most successful and beneficial fundraisers that Prairie Paws has had yet!